rikosintie/CookBook/Aruba/HTTPS.md

 ```
 crypto pki enroll-self-signed certificate-name MPH-COMP-5412 key-type rsa key-size 2048
-subject common-name Staff Org RIM-USD Org-unit IT State CA Country US Locality Lake_Arrowhead
+subject common-name Staff Org RIM-USD Org-unit IT State CA Country US Locality "Lake Arrowhead"
 valid-start 04/28/2021 valid-end 04/28/2025
 ```
 To enter this string, make sure there are no carriage returns or line feeds in it.
-If you copy it from the webpag, paste it into a text editor and remove the CR LF characters.
+If you copy it from the webpage, paste it into a text editor and remove the CR LF characters.
 Or just type the data into the cli.
 You can tab complete for each section.

+NOTE: Underscores are not valid in the string.
+If you want some separation between two words use double quotes and a space:  "Lake Arrowhead"

+The switch won't error but Google Chrome will refuse to open the page.

 To show the identity-profile: